-Pursuing a graduate degree can be a tempting opportunity; after all, you will likely improve your marketability when job hunting, increase your salary and expand your professional network.
+Pursuing a graduate degree is a tempting opportunity.
+Depending on your profession, you will likely improve your marketability when job hunting, increase your salary and expand your professional network.

-When deciding whether or not a graduate program is right for you, you may want to take a look at the return on investment (ROI) of your degree as part of your decision.
+When deciding whether or not a graduate program is right for you, you should calculate the return on investment (ROI) of your graduate degree as part of your decision.

 Talking to graduates from your prospective schools can help set your expectations in a general way.
 But if you’d like to get more quantitative, running your own numbers is a good way to examine the costs of the program and the return it will have on your financial prospects.

 Of course, there are plenty of intangible rewards that come with advanced study that is not summed up with a number.
 Those are things like expanding your knowledge, networking, and social opportunities as well as satisfying your own passions.

 However, we want to help you approach the graduate school application process with the framework to calculate the costs of a grad school program, your student loan borrowing costs, and future job prospects.

 Should You go to Graduate School?
 3 Steps to Determine if Your Master’s Degree is Worth It

 Let’s say you’re proposing a project to your boss or considering a major purchase — you would probably want to do some cost-benefit analysis first.
 Deciding on a graduate program takes an equal amount of forethought.